 Six Crucial Campus Board Training Exercises

 These concerns are all valid.
-But the campus board is also one of the best tools available to climbers for increasing accuracy, contact strength, and power.
-The trick is knowing which exercises to perform while having proper form.
+But campus board training is one of the best tools available to climbers to increase accuracy, contact strength, power, and build strength.
+The trick is knowing which campus board routine and exercises to perform while having proper form.

 Check out these six crucial campus board exercises and tips on how to perform them safely.
 Remember, it is always advised to check with your local climbing instructor to avoid injury when training for climbing.

 Campus Board Training Exercises | Accuracy and Contact Strength